Public transport in Frankfurt am Main

-Frankfurt itself is the central city of the so-called Rhein-Main Region, and therefore the service caters the large number of commuters who travel to and from the suburbs each day.
+S-Bahn

-The suburban rail service is provided by rapid transit trains (S-Bahn).
-All but one of the lines run together in a single underground section through the city centre, and then go their separate ways at either end.
+The Rhine-Main S-Bahn is a suburban rail system serving the Rhein-Main Region, of which Frankfurt itself is the central city.
+The service caters the large number of commuters who travel to and from the suburbs each day.
+All but one of the lines run together through the City Tunnel under the city centre, and then go their separate ways at either end.
 In the suburban sections they are generally double-tracked or share mainline tracks with other regional, long distance passenger and cargo trains.